What is a sustainable university?

-A sustainable university is an educational institution that educates global citizens for sustainable development, offers new insights on urgent societal challenges and reduces the environmental and social footprints of its campus operations, empowers students and staff to act, and makes sustainability a central priority.
+A sustainable university is an educational institution that educates global citizens for sustainable development, offers relevant insights on urgent societal challenges and reduces the environmental and social footprints of its campus operations, empowers students and staff to act, and makes sustainability a central priority.

-Let’s explore three aspects of a sustainable university:
+Let’s explore five aspects of a sustainable university:

 Universities grant the highest degrees of the education system: Bachelor, Master and PhD degrees.
 In this way, they help shape the economic and political leaders and managers of tomorrow.
 Ask yourself the following questions to find out if your university fosters or hinders sustainability education:

 (1) Goal: Does our university want students to become obedient citizens or passive consumers?
 Or does teaching aim to educate global citizens for sustainable development?

 (2) Topics: Does the curriculum address topics from a social, economic and environmental perspective?
 For example, do engineering students just learn about constructing a building in the most cost-efficient manner?
 Or do they learn how to construct a zero-energy building that provides long-term benefits to its occupants?

 (3) Real-life learning: Do students explore real-life questions through projects and case studies?
 Or do they just passively learn in the classroom, by listening to lectures all day?
 Sustainability education is problem and learner-focused.

 One important role of a sustainable university is to empower students to learn about sustainability in an inter-disciplinary and learner-centred way.
 For more in-depth reading on education, please check out our blogpost on Education for Sustainable Development.